My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

 Photo credit: Luca Perazzolli

-This 735nm leg would be the most complex I have ever flown.
-The flight would require transiting the air space of 5 countries, radio hand-offs to a dozen controllers, each with a unique accent.
-Eventually I climbed to 14,000 ft over the Alps to Italy, following narrow airways over mountain passes in IFR conditions.
+This 735 nm leg would be the most complex I have ever flown.
+The flight would require transiting the air space of five countries, radio hand-offs to a dozen controllers, each speaking English, but with a unique accent.
+Eventually I climbed to 14,000 ft over the Alps to Italy, following narrow airways over mountain passes in instrument conditions.
 There was little margin for error.

 Crossing over the English channel from England to Belgium.